stvp/socket-router/README.markdown

     ^\/users\/([^\/]+)\/signed_in\/?$

 Routes can capture any number of params.
-These captured params will be appended to the callback's arguments.
+These captured params will be prepended to the callback's arguments.

 Usage
 -----